hanhdt/hanhdt/README.md

 ### Howdy, folks! 👋

-🌱 Thanks for coming to see me.
-I'm a software engineer and continuously working on distributed web technologies, mostly contribute to API/Web app development, cloud infrastructure engineering and solution architecture.
+🌱 Thank you for taking the time to visit.
+I'm a dedicated software engineer with a focus on distributed web technologies.
+My primary contributions lie in API and web app development, cloud infrastructure engineering, and solution architecture.

-💬 Currently interested in Vue.js, Flutter, JavaScript/TypeScript/Node.js, Serverless, Cloud services and IoT stack.
-Also, persistently seeking ideas to build useful products can help people around me better.
+💬 At present, I'm particularly intrigued by Vue.js, and the JS/TS/Node.js stack.
+Additionally, I'm deeply involved in Serverless, cloud services, and IoT technologies.
+I'm always on the lookout for innovative ideas to create products that can enhance the lives of those around me.

 📫 How to reach me: tranduchanh.ms@gmail.com